FrontEndFoxes/curriculum/workshop/full-day/ch4.md

 </div>
 ```

 Now let's add a list element with mock data: a dog image, its name and a delete icon.
-We will need a `v-list-tile` component for the list item; `v-list-tile-avatar` for the dog image; `v-list-tile-content` for its name and `v-list-tile-action` plus `v-icon` for the delete button.
+We will need a `v-list-item` component for the list item; `v-list-item-avatar` for the dog image; `v-list-item-content` for its name and `v-list-item-action` plus `v-icon` for the delete button.

 ::: tip 💡
 Learn more about lists in the [Vuetify list component docs](https://vuetifyjs.com/en/components/lists).